pyrates/usine/docs/reference.md

 ## Status

-A command return status.
+A command status.
 You can print it to get the command output or test it in a boolean context to check its exit code.

 ```python